LLCs And Taxes For Expat Amazon Sellers

 Some structures even use a consolidated hybrid, where a foreign corporation owns a US LLC which is a disregarded entity.
 The optimal structure depends on the permanent establishment rules in the tax treaties the US has many with foreign countries.
 Please consult your tax advisor, as each situation is different.
 There is no one size fits all solution.

-A non-US person is someone who is not a US citizen or Green Card holder, and does not spend enough time in the States to pass the physical presence test.
+A non-US person is someone who is not a US citizen or Green Card holder and does not spend enough time in the States to pass the physical presence test.

 A foreign-owned LLC, meaning an LLC owned by a non-US person, can potentially be exempt from American federal income tax if it has no presence there in form of offices, warehouses, or employees/dependent agents.
 However, the tax-free status of a foreign-owned LLC relies on an aggressive interpretation of the US tax code.
 Furthermore, it still must file form 5472 every year to report all “reportable transactions”.